ksielemann/beet_pangenome/README.md

 ### A)

-Five different approaches were developed to investigate the parental relationships of the tetraploid wild beet *B. corolliflora*.
+Different approaches were developed to investigate the parental relationships of the tetraploid wild beet *B. corolliflora*.
 The following scripts are provided in this repository:

 - trio binning java application:
 /polyploid_parental_relations_analyses/SBTTrio/out/artifacts/trio_binning/SBTTrio.jar